ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/project_setup.md

 </script>

+The dataset used in this workshop is a subset of a much larger dataset from a [recent study](https://doi.org/10.1038/s41588-022-01088-x) that generated single nuclei transcriptome and chromatin accessibility profiles from colorectal tissue samples.
+The authors isolated 1000 to 10000 nuclei each from 81 samples of three types: 48 polyp samples, 27 normal tissue samples, and 6 colorectal cancer (CRC) samples from patients with or without germline APC mutations.
+They observed a continuum of cell state and composition changes from normal tissue, to polyps, to cancer.

+For the purposes of this workshop, we will use one sample from each condition (CRC: A001-C-007, polyp: A001-C-104, and normal: B001-A-301).

+Source:

-The dataset used in this course is from Becker, W. R.; Nevins, S. A.; Chen, D. C.; Chiu, R.; Horning, A. M.; Guha, T. K.; Laquindanum, R.; Mills, M.; Chaib, H.; Ladabaum, U.; Longacre, T.; Shen, J.; Esplin, E. D.; Kundaje, A.; Ford, J. M.; Curtis, C.; Snyder, M. P.; Greenleaf, W. J. Single-Cell Analyses Define a Continuum of Cell State and Composition Changes in the Malignant Transformation of Polyps to Colorectal Cancer.
+Becker, W. R.; Nevins, S. A.; Chen, D. C.; Chiu, R.; Horning, A. M.; Guha, T. K.; Laquindanum, R.; Mills, M.; Chaib, H.; Ladabaum, U.; Longacre, T.; Shen, J.; Esplin, E. D.; Kundaje, A.; Ford, J. M.; Curtis, C.; Snyder, M. P.; Greenleaf, W. J. Single-Cell Analyses Define a Continuum of Cell State and Composition Changes in the Malignant Transformation of Polyps to Colorectal Cancer.
 Nat.
 Genet.
 2022. https://doi.org/10.1038/s41588-022-01088-x.

-In this study, single nuclei transcriptome and chromatin accessibility profiles were generated from 1000 to 10000 cells per sample from 48 polys, 27 normal tissues and 6 colorectal cancer (CRC) patients with or without germline APC mutations.
-It observed a continuum of cell state and composition changes from normal tissue to polys to cancer.

-For the purposes of this workshop, we are using a subset of this data; one sample per condition (CRC: A001-C-007, polyp: A001-C-104, and normal: B001-A-301).

 # Data Setup